 This CSS interview question tests whether you can explain CSS box model in production: box-sizing, width bugs, and spacing-debug mental models, connect it to production trade-offs, and handle common follow-up questions.

-- CSS box model in production: box-sizing, width bugs, and spacing-debug mental models explanation without falling back to memorized docs wording
+- CSS box model in production: box-sizing, width bugs, and spacing-debug mental models explanation without falling back to memorized definitions

 - Box Model and Layout reasoning, edge cases, and production failure modes